-The Quarterly survey on financial assets and liabilities for municipalities and county councils, provide a specification of the Maastricht debt, nominal value for AF.31 and AF.32 and book value for AF.41 and AF.42.
+The Quarterly survey on financial assets and liabilities for municipalities and regions, provide a specification of the Maastricht debt, face value for AF.31 and AF.32 and book value for AF.41 and AF.42.
 AF.2 is not applicable for S.1313.
 The survey is a total survey for the fourth quarter of every year.
-These are preliminary figures used for the first notification in April.
+These are preliminary figures used for the first Notification in April.

-The Annual accounts for municipalities and county councils, provides completely audited profit and loss and balance sheet data used for the second notification in October, and for all years.
+The Annual accounts for municipalities and regions, provides completely audited profit and loss and balance sheet data used for the second Notification in October, and for all years.
 All liabilities are valued at book value.
-Nominal values for AF.31 and AF.32 are only specified in the quarterly source, but amended if book value differs between sources.
+Face value for AF.31 and AF.32 are only specified in the quarterly source, but amended if book value differs between sources.
 The annual and the quarterly source are always reconciled and the quarterly source is revised if not consistent with the annual accounts.
-(The quarterly source provides more detail on an instrument level than the annual source.)
-Usually the debt liabilities AF.31 and AF.32 do not need to be revised when quarterly and annual sources are reconciled.
-But the debt liabilities AF.41 and AF.42 are often revised when the annual accounts are available, since the quarterly source is preliminary and the books are not closed at this time.
+The quarterly source provides more detail on an instrument level than the annual source.
+Usually liabilities in debt securities, AF.31 and AF.32, do not need to be revised when quarterly and annual sources are reconciled.
+But the liabilities in loans, AF.41 and AF.42, are often revised when the annual accounts are available, since the quarterly source is preliminary, and the books are not closed at this time.

 Both surveys are carried out by SCB.
-For the annual accounts, data is available about 180 days after end of year.
-Data from the quarterly survey on financial assets and liabilities for municipalities and county councils is available 60 days after end of quarter and used for the April EDP notification.
+For the annual accounts, data is available about T+8 months after end of year.
+Data from the quarterly survey on financial assets and liabilities for municipalities and regions is available 60 days after end of quarter and used for the April Notification.
 SCB is responsible for all estimations.
 The quarterly survey is used as an indicator for how much the debt has increased or decreased.
-Since the annual data is prepared when books are closed and audited, the total level of debt might be corrected in the October notification.
+Since the annual data is prepared when books are closed and audited, the total level of debt might be corrected in the October Notification.

-For Other local government bodies (OLGB), only annual stock data is available.
-The main source, for the municipal associations, is the Annual accounts for municipal associations, which are compiled and produced annually by the division of public finance at Statistics Sweden.
-The statement of accounts is completed approximately six months after the end of the year.
-The statement of accounts consists of: income statement, balance sheet, operating account and investment account.
+For Other local government bodies (OLGB), multiple data sources are used: a Quarterly survey, Annual accounts (RS), and annual statements.
+The main source for the local government corporations is a quarterly survey containing the balance sheet information with additional counterpart information.
+Data is available approximately 60 days after end of quarter and is used for the April Notification.
+The main source, for the municipal associations, is the Annual accounts for municipal associations, which are compiled and produced annually by the Public Finance unit at SCB.
+The statement of accounts is completed approximately nine months after the end of the year.
+The annual accounts consist of: income statement, balance sheet, operating account and investment account.
 It is a total survey covering all municipal associations but on an aggregated level of detail as regards financial instruments.
-Therefore, annual statements for the municipal associations with the largest debts have been analysed in order to identify counterpart, assets and debt (AF.42) on a more detailed level, but the totals from the Annual accounts for municipal associations are kept.
-The main source for the local government corporations are the annual statements for each unit.
-Counterpart and debt (AF.41 and AF.42) has been identified.
+Therefore, annual accounts for the municipal associations with the largest debts have been analysed in order to identify counterpart, assets and debt (AF.42) on a more detailed level, but the totals from the Annual accounts for municipal associations are kept.
+Data is available at T+9 months and is used for the October Notification.
+The impact on revisions compared to the April Notification is however small.
 The main source for the hospitals is the annual statements for each unit.
 No Maastricht debt has been identified for the hospitals.